RoadMapToAnything/RoadMapToAnything/README.md

    - auth: if true, sets standard auth headers
    - log: if true, console logs the response
    - format: if true, sends back response.data.data
+   - err: if true, catches and logs any errors

  Returns a promise.